These states have the largest gender pay gaps, study finds - NewsBreak

 “We are seeing the widest gender pay gap,” protest leader Joms Salvador said.
 “We are seeing an unprecedented increase in the number of women workers who are in informal work without any protection.”

 Elsewhere, tens of thousands of people marched in Paris and other French cities, brandishing posters with the messages “Equal Pay, Now” and “Solidarity with the world’s women.”
-The rallies focused on protesting proposed changes to the pension system , which women’s group say are unfair to working mothers.
+The rallies focused on protesting proposed changes to the pension system , which women’s groups say are unfair to work mothers.

 The Associated Press contributed to this report.